mdeverdelhan/french-cadastre-parser/README.md

 ## Features

 - JSON parsing for French cadastral data
-- Support for parcels, buildings, and surfaces (Tsurf)
+- Support for parcels, buildings, and topographic surfaces (Tsurf)
 - Kotlin and Java compatibility
 - Lightweight and easy to integrate
 - MIT License